IBM/react-carbon-theme-demo/Blog.md

 ### Step 1

-Here I am going to use carbon dropdown component from [here](https://react.carbondesignsystem.com/?path=/docs/components-dropdown--overview)
+Here I am going to use carbon dropdown component from [here](https://react.carbondesignsystem.com/?path=/docs/components-dropdown--overview).
- Added a file `ThemeSelector.js` with the below to have the dropdown with react state management.
+ Add a file `ThemeSelector.js` with the below to have the dropdown with react state management.

- Note : Exit your application if it is running before updating the code
+ *Note : Exit your application if it is running before updating the code*

  ```js
 import { Dropdown } from '@carbon/react';